pedrettienea23/HR-data-science-project/README.md

 | Logistic Regression | 0.738 ± 0.055 | 0.632 ± 0.064 | 0.210 ± 0.026 |
 | Random Forest | 0.780 ± 0.049 | 0.625 ± 0.071 | 0.173 ± 0.019 |

 The Random Forest outperforms Logistic Regression on ROC-AUC (+0.042) and Brier Score (-0.037), with a narrower standard deviation on both, indicating more stable predictions across folds.
 The F1 scores are essentially tied (0.632 vs 0.625), but the better Brier score means the Random Forest's probability estimates are better calibrated, which matters for the risk scoring used in the Talent Risk Framework downstream.
-The attrition model saved to disk is the Random Forest.

 ![Attrition SHAP Plot (Random Forest)](images/attrition_modeling_1.png)